cdmuhlb/memoir-thesis-cornell/README.md

   by the American Physical Society's "Physical Review" journals.
 While it may not be ideally suited for a dissertation's bibliography, it does make good use of the `doi` and arXiv-related fields.
+* The `apsrev4-1` bibliography style emphasizes "et al.," which violates many style guidelines.
+A custom `.bst` file can remove this emphasis (and may be added in the future).
 * No thesis using this template has yet been submitted, so I cannot guarantee that it meets all of the formatting requirements at this time.